karamorgan/PurlWise/README.md

 ---

 ## Forward Work
-* Add edit/delete functionality to pattern setup page
+* Add edit functionality to pattern setup page
+* Add edit functionality to build pattern page
+* Prompt user for confirmation before deleting data
 * Revise frontend display code
     * Try to move as much code as possible to backend
     * Explore more opportunities for inheritance, encapsulation, polymorphism, abstraction?
+* Verify status codes are being used appropriately
 * Design and build the UI
 * Build user profile & authentication functionality on the backend
 * Build user dashboard with pattern previews